 Melasma is a hyperpigmentation disorder that occurs in 10-15% of pregnant women and 10-25% of women taking oral birth control.
-It looks like brown splotches on the skin, and it’s very sensitive to both estrogen and progestin.
-While it doesn’t indicate any deeper health problem, some people find it aesthetically displeasing.
+It looks like brown splotches on the skin, and it’s very sensitive to both estrogen and progesterone.
+While it doesn’t indicate any deeper health problems, some people find it aesthetically displeasing.
 If you’re concerned about melasma that occurred as a result of your birth control, talk to a doctor about switching contraception methods.
 Your melasma will go away once you stop taking the pill.

 We make getting birth control easy, affordable and way less of a hassle than it's ever been.

 The Simple Health team is passionate about all things health.
 Follow along—we're just getting started.